djouallah/aemo_fabric/README.md

 2-Download the notebook from Github and import it to Fabric Workspace

-3-open a notebook, attached it to the Lakehouse

-4-Run the notebook 1, new data arrive at 5 am Brisbane time, AEMO keep an archive for 60 days ( add a schedule to keep it updated)
+3-Open Notebook 1, attached it to the Lakehouse then run it, new data arrive at 5 am Brisbane time, AEMO keep an archive for 60 days ( add a schedule to keep it updated)

-5-Run notebooks 2, it is one off operation ( calendar and states tables)
+4-Open Notebook 2, attached it to the Lakehouse then run it, it is one off operation ( calendar and states tables)

-6-import the pbix to get PowerBI report working in import mode, change the source connection to Point to the new SQL endpoint
+5-import the pbix to get PowerBI report working in import mode, change the source connection to Point to the new SQL endpoint

 <img width="733" alt="image" src="https://github.com/djouallah/aemo_fabric/assets/12554469/62a5ac05-34b7-4ad8-af74-6d8d92a211a3">